Generic35/NFT-Marketplace/README.md

-# CryptoDappy
+# NFT Marketplace

-CryptoDappy is the fastes way to get started with Flow.
+An NFT marketplace leveraging the Flow blockchain

 - authenticate users with a blockchain wallet
 - query blockchain data with scripts